jhaskinsjr/nebula/Documentation/Large-Scale_Studies.md

 each execution of the simulator that returns error code 0.
 The `--basepath` parameter points to the place for all the file system artifacts to be deposited during the execution of the simulations; default: /tmp.
-The `--stochastic` parameter sets the approximate probability that each run will execute, so that only a random subset of the cross product of runs executes; default 1 (i.e., launch 100% of the runs).
-The `--max_cpu_utilization` parameter caps the CPU utilization so that many thousands of simulations do not launch simultanesouly and cripple the system that the simulations are running on; default: 90.
-And, `l1ic_size.exec` is the input to `executor.py`.
+The `--max_cpu_utilization` parameter caps the CPU utilization so that many thousands of simulations do not launch simultanesouly and cripple the host; default: 90.
+The `--timeout` parameter caps the amount of time each simulation is allowed to run.
+Here, any simulation that does not end in an hour (i.e., 3,600 seconds) will be forcibly terminated, preventing an errant simulation from preventing `executor.py` from successfully concluding; default: no limit.
+And `l1ic_size.exec` is the input to `executor.py`.

 Finally, since wrangling all the output generated by the simulations is also a significant challenge, `exeuctor.py` also includes simple support